Brown DLD Faculty Guides

 • The Checker will suggest the issues that are easy fixes, as well as guide you through fixing more complicated issues.

-Converting Word Documents to PDFs
+Saving Word Documents as Accessible PDFs

 If your document must remain a PDF, you can remediate in Word and then export back to PDF.